brunokoga/Montevideo/magicItems_dir/wondrousItems.md

 | Type III | 35 lbs. | 1,000 lbs. | 150 cubic ft. | 7,400 gp |
 | Type IV | 60 lbs. | 1,500 lbs. | 250 cubic ft. | 10,000 gp |

-If a _bag of holding_ is overloaded, or if sharp objects pierce it (from inside or outside), the bag immediately ruptures and is ruined, and all contents are lost forever.
+If a _bag of holding_ is overloaded, or if sharp objects pierce it (from inside or outside, the bag immediately ruptures and is ruined, and all contents are lost forever.
 If a _bag of holding _is turned inside out, all of its contents spill out, unharmed, but the bag must be put right before it can be used again.
 If living creatures are placed within the bag, they can survive for up to 10 minutes, after which time they suffocate.
 Retrieving a specific item from a _bag of holding _is a move action, unless the bag contains more than an ordinary backpack would hold, in which case retrieving a specific item is a full-round action.
 Magic items placed inside the bag do not offer any benefit to the character carrying the bag.

 If a _bag of holding _is placed within a _portable hole,_ a rift to the Astral Plane is torn in the space: bag and hole alike are sucked into the void and forever lost.
 If a _portable hole _is placed within a _bag of holding, _it opens a gate to the Astral Plane: the hole, the bag, and any creatures within a 10-foot radius are drawn there, destroying the _portable hole _and _bag of holding _in the process.

 **Construction**

-**Requirements** [Craft Wondrous Item](../feats#_craft-wondrous-item), _ [secret chest](../spells/secretChest#_secret-chest)_; **Cost** 1,250 gp (type I), 2,500 gp (type II), 3,700 gp (type III), 5,000 gp (type IV)
+**Requirements** [Craft Wondrous Item](../feats#_craft-wondrous-item), _ [secret chest](../spell_dir/secretChest#_secret-chest)_; **Cost** 1,250 gp (type I), 2,500 gp (type II), 3,700 gp (type III), 5,000 gp (type IV)

 **Bag of Tricks**